The Chart for Elanco Animal Health Incorporated (ELAN) Is Flashing Mixed Signals

 Credit Suisse gave a rating of “Neutral” to ELAN, setting the target price at $27 in the report published on August 13th of the current year.

-During the last 5 trading sessions, ELAN rose by +3.98%, which changed the moving average for the period of 200-days by -1.26% in comparison to the 20-day moving average, which settled at $30.77.
-In addition, Elanco Animal Health Incorporated saw 3.87% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ELAN fell by -6.19%, which changed the moving average for the period of 200-days by -5.68% in comparison to the 20-day moving average, which settled at $30.29.
+In addition, Elanco Animal Health Incorporated saw -0.24% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at ELAN starting from HOOVER R DAVID, who purchase 5,000 shares at the price of $28.62 back on Aug 28.
-After this action, HOOVER R DAVID now owns 45,000 shares of Elanco Animal Health Incorporated, valued at $143,100 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at ELAN starting from BAYER AKTIENGESELLSCHAFT, who sale 54,500,000 shares at the price of $29.84 back on Dec 03.
+After this action, BAYER AKTIENGESELLSCHAFT now owns 18,446,429 shares of Elanco Animal Health Incorporated, valued at $1,626,367,200 using the latest closing price.

 Stock Fundamentals for ELAN